nnstreamer/nnstreamer/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project based on meritocracy and our community a harassment-free experience for everyone.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project based on meritocracy and our community a harassment-free experience for everyone.

 ## Our Standards